 How I make it

 Meanwhile, heat an oven to 200C.
 Place the prepared beets onto a baking tray, drizzle with a generous glug of olive oil and plenty of sea salt.
-Roast them for around an hour until they are soft.
+Roast them for around 30 minutes until they are soft.
 When cooked, remove the beets from the oven and set aside to cool.
 Then gently slide off the skins and place into a food processor.

-When they’re ready, add the cooked chickpeas, 250ml of the cooking liquor and the garlic and blitz until you achieve your preferred consistency adding more liquid you need to.
+When they’re ready, add the cooked chickpeas, 100ml of the cooking liquor and the garlic and blitz until you achieve your preferred consistency adding more liquid you need to.

-Add the remaining ingredients (just the juice of two lemons to start with) and blitz again.
-Taste, season and add more lemon juice if you need to.
+Add the remaining ingredients – just the juice of two lemons to start with – and blitz again.
+Taste, season to your taste, a splash of olive oil and add more lemon juice if you need to.
+Blitz until smooth.

 When you’re ready to serve, garnish with the lemon zest and finely chopped mint leaves.

-This will keep in a lidded container in the fridge for up to five days.
+This will keep in a sealed container in the fridge for up to three days.